Due to COVID-19 restrictions, this program has been postponed until 2021.

-The Summer Institute is twelve weeks, running from Monday, May 18 through Friday, August 7, 2020.
+The Summer Institute is twelve weeks.
 The program includes housing and lunches during Part 1 and Part 3 only (see Program Schedule).
 It also comes with a stipend of $7,200 paid in six biweekly payment of $1,200 each.

 The Summer Institute is open to currently enrolled undergraduate students at Virginia HBCUs.
 Students from any degree-granting program is eligible to apply.

 - Location: Charlottesville, Virginia

 Part 2: Home-based Virginia Community Project

 - 5 weeks; Monday

 Do participants need to have their own car?

 No. But you are responsible for getting yourself to and from Charlottesville for parts 1 and 3.

 Only if arranged through their home institution.

 Does the Community Engagement Project need to be in Virginia?